magento/magento2/app/code/Magento/Inventory/README.md

 ## Installation details

 This module is installed as part of Magento Open Source.
-Once the advanced Inventory Management features are enabled, the module cannot be deleted or disabled.
+Unless a custom implementation for `InventoryApi` is provided by a 3rd-party module, the module cannot be deleted or disabled.

 ## Extension points and service contracts